 Have you ever wanted to run away from home for a little while to live in a humble log cabin, surrounded by nature and wildlife?
 It's a common dream, and it isn't that difficult to do.
 Log cabins have a rustic appeal that makes them a favorite of nature-lovers and fans of simple living, so they have been getting more and more popular for years.
-Some people use them as their only home, but more people use them as rustic getaways where they can spend some time with nature.
+Some people use them as their only home, but more people use them as rustic getaways where they can spend some time with nature relaxing in a hammock.
 They're more comfortable than camping in a tent or a trailer and they still offer some distance from the stress of modern life.

 It's also easy to get started with them.
 There are a few important questions to consider, but once you make up your mind you will only need to take a few short steps to find your cabin of choice.